-The applicant is not proposing to remove any trees from the property as part of the redevelopment.
-The proposed redevelopment does not impact or alter existing landscape perimeter and roadside buffers.
+No tree removal is proposed.
+The redevelopment does not impact or alter existing landscape perimeter and roadside buffers.
 The landscape perimeter and roadside buffers will stay in their present form.

 No new parking spaces are required or proposed and therefore no new parking lot landscaping is required.